gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 # Data Warehouse and Analytics Project
 This project showcases a complete data warehousing and analytics solution, from constructing a data warehouse to deriving actionable insights.
 As a portfolio project, it emphasizes industry best practices in data engineering and analytics, transforming raw data into valuable insights that support informed, data-driven decisions.

+---

+## Project Overview
+This project involves:

+1. **Data Architecture**: Setting up a modern data warehouse using Medallion Architecture, organizing data into Bronze, Silver, and Gold layers.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse for seamless integration.
+3. **Data Modeling**: Developing fact and dimension tables to make analytical queries faster and efficient.
+4. **Analytics & Reporting**: Building SQL-based reports and dashboards that turn raw data into valuable insights.

+---

 ## Project Requirements
 ### Build Data Warehouse (Data Engineering)